jwwamsle/SFML-Game-Project/README.md

 ## Version History

 ### V0.1.2 - 13th of October 2024
--Adds New Collision Effects With Main Monster
+- Adds New Collision Effects With Main Monster
--Adds the ability to quit executing the character 'q' -New Game Over Screen With Collided With The Monster
+- Adds the ability to quit executing the character 'q'
+- New Game Over Screen With Collided With The Monster

 ### V0.1.1 - 12th of October 2024
 - Initial commit with basic project setup